UN calls for probe into Israel’s strikes on Lebanon

 At least 13 civilians, including 11 children, were killed in the Israeli strike on Ein El-Hilweh camp.

-The UN human rights office has urged a “prompt and impartial” investigation into Israeli strikes in Lebanon, including an attack last week on the Ein el-Hilweh refugee camp that killed 11 children, warning of possible violations of international humanitarian law nearly a year after a ceasefire was signed.
+The UN human rights office has urged a “prompt and impartial” investigation into Israeli strikes in Lebanon, warning of possible violations of international humanitarian law nearly a year after a ceasefire was signed.

-Thameen Al-Kheetan, spokesperson for the UN High Commissioner for Human Rights, said in a statement on Tuesday that all of those killed in the Ein el-Hilweh strike were civilians, raising “serious concerns that the Israeli military’s attack may have violated international humanitarian law principles on the conduct of hostilities”.
+Thameen Al-Kheetan, spokesperson for the UN High Commissioner for Human Rights, cited an attack last week on the Ein el-Hilweh refugee camp that killed 11 children.

 Recommended Storieslist of 4 items